luisreylara/luisreylara.github.io/docs/index.md

 Hi!, I'm Luis Rey Lara, i am 52 years old (November 2022), i am a Professor and developer front-end and back-end, more that 10 years of experience.

 My goal is is to be productive and deliver value to the company-projects.
-In February 2022 i begin studying to become a Full-stack web developer, using HTML, CSS, JS, Vue.js.
+In February 2022 i began studying to become a Full-stack web developer, using HTML, CSS, JS, Vue.js.
 Love to learn every day, and more!

 I'm a software enginner-master who is passionate about making and teaching open-source more accessible, creating technology to elevate student, and building community.